-- It is not known what happened to these prints afterwards.
+- It is not known what happened to the Australian prints.
 The ABC did not 'own' the prints -- in fact they never had them in their possession at all during the processes described above.
 In all likelihood, they'd have been returned to the BBC's Sydney office, and were subsequently shipped back to London.